shardulsrivastava/shardulsrivastava.github.io/_posts/2022-10-25-runnnig-kafka-on-containers.md

 > Enter `Control + C` to stop the script.

-however this message was sent without any key, To send a key we have to set the properties `parse.key` to allow sending the key and `key.separator` to set the separator for the key and value.
+however this message was sent without any key, To send a key we have to set the properties `parse.key` to allow sending the key.

-> Default key separator is `\t(tab)`,we can set it wi `--property "key.separator=:"`
+> Default key separator is `\t(tab)`,we can change it by setting the property `key.separator`. **Eg:   --property "key.separator=:"**

 Let's try to send a message with a random key `stocks-123` this time: